 Winckley Square Gardens Restoration Project

-Winckley Square's historic gardens are the focal point of this area and were sympathetically restored and renovated in October 2016.
+Winckley Square Gardens, a real historic focal point of Preston City Centre, were sympathetically restored in October 2016...

-Plans sensitive to the history and heritage took into account the trees and biodiversity, archaeology, drainage, community involvement, recreation, volunteering and education.
+Plans sensitive to the history and heritage took into account factors such as:

 - restoration of the Robert Peel statue